-1. Funding Area One (Center) Proposal Information
+1. Funding Area One (Team) Proposal Information

 - a.
 Eligibility.
-An Applicant that does NOT submit a timely and compliant Whitepaper under Funding Area One (Center) is NOT eligible to submit a Funding Area One (Center) Proposal for consideration for funding.
-Only the most highly rated Whitepapers will receive an invitation from the government to submit a Proposal.
-An Applicant that does NOT receive an invitation from the government to submit a Proposal is NOT eligible to submit a Funding Area One (Center) Proposal. - b.
+An Applicant that does NOT submit a timely and compliant whitepaper under Funding Area One (Team) is NOT eligible to submit a Funding Area One (Team) proposal for consideration for funding.
+Only the most highly rated whitepapers will receive an invitation from the Government to submit a proposal.
+An Applicant that does NOT receive an invitation from the Government to submit a proposal is NOT eligible to submit a Funding Area One (Team) proposal. - b.
 Research Sought and Duration.
-Proposals in the amount of \$3,000,000 per year or less are sought for research in the areas identified Section II.A.2.in the research thrust area section of this BAA and/or by the TPOC/Program Manager.
-The awards will contain a base period for a thirty-six month base award and one twenty-four month option.
+Proposals in the amount of \$1.5-2M per year or less are sought for research in one of the two Technical Thrusts identified in Section II.A.2 of this BAA.
+The awards will contain a thirty-six month base period and one twenty-four month option.